 In 2015, the average number of traffic accidents reported every day in this state surpassed one thousand.
 More than 1,400 traffic fatalities and 19,000 serious traffic injuries were reported in Georgia that year.

 As the statistics show us, it’s easy to get injured in a traffic crash in this state.
 Succeeding with a personal injury claim, on the other hand, isn’t always so easy.

 If the evidence supports your claim, and if you are represented by a skilled car accident attorney, you’ll be in the best position to receive compensation for your injuries and damages after an accident.

-After sustaining an injury in a traffic accident, if you have any questions or concerns regarding your rights or about obtaining the compensation you deserve, speak at once with an experienced Atlanta car accident lawyer.
+After sustaining an injury in a traffic accident, if you have any questions or concerns regarding your rights or about obtaining the compensation you deserve, speak at once with an experienced Cumming car accident lawyer.
 Having a good attorney’s advice and guidance is your right.